pantheon-systems/documentation/source/content/drush-versions.md

 * [Drush 9](https://docs.drush.org/en/9.x/) and Drush 10 only work on Drupal 8.4 to Drupal 9.

-* [Drush 8](https://docs.drush.org/en/8.x/) is compatible with Drupal 7 and Drupal 8.
-You should use Drush 8 with Drupal 7 sites.
+* [Drush 8](https://docs.drush.org/en/8.x/) Drush 8 is the only recommended version to use in your pantheon.yml file.
+It is compatible with Drupal 7 and 8.

 * While Drush 5 and Drush 7 are available on Pantheon if needed, they are listed as [unsupported](https://docs.drush.org/en/8.x/install/#drupal-compatibility) by the Drush maintainers, and should be avoided unless absolutely necessary.